-- Chris Redfield manages to do this using a boulder.
-Also counts as Crowning Moment of Funny.
+- In Resident Evil 5, Chris Redfield manages to do this using a boulder.
+By punching it several times.

 - Star Wars: Rebel Assault II: The Hidden Empire has an unusual example of this.
 While shooting your way through an Imperial base, you come to a chasm with a destroyed bridge and are forced to improvise a way across... by shooting the supports of another bridge above you.
 This bridge falls perfectly into place, killing a couple stormtroopers in the process.

 - In Epic Mickey, one of the ways you can get into Gremlin Village's Colosseum is by knocking over the Leaning Tower of Pisa and the Eiffel Tower to make a bridge.

 - Golden Sun plays with this.
 There's no instances of actually making a bridge, but there is one tree you knock over to make a platform.